-- the role of the chief executive
+- > the role of the chief executive

-- executive directors' remuneration
+- > executive directors' remuneration

-- remuneration committee
+- > remuneration committee.

 For the reasons set out in the AIC Guide, and as explained in the Code, the Board considers these provisions are not relevant to the position of the Company, being an externally managed investment company.
 In particular, all of the Company's day-to-day management and administrative functions are outsourced to third parties.
+As a result, the Company has no executive directors, employees or internal operations.
 The Company has therefore not reported further in respect of these provisions.